Armenian Church of the Holy Nazareth

-The Armenian Holy Church of Nazareth (Սուրբ Նազարեթ եկեղեցի) is an 18th-century Armenian Apostolic church in Kolkata, India, serving as the centre of the Armenian Community in Kolkata and the seat of the Armenian Vicariate of India and the Far East.
+The Armenian Holy Church of Nazareth (Սուրբ Նազարեթ եկեղեցի) is an 18th-century Armenian Apostolic church at Kolkata (Calcutta), India, serving as the centre of the Armenian Community of Calcutta and the seat of the Armenian Vicariate of India and the Far East.
 It is affiliated with the Mother See of Holy Etchmiadzin of the Armenian Apostolic Church.
-It was first built in the year 1688 and rebuilt in 1724 on the old cemetery of the Armenian community, through the efforts of Agha Nazar after the original wooden structure perished in a fire in 1707.
+It was first built in the year 1688 during the Mughal era and rebuilt in 1724 on the old cemetery of the Armenian community, through the efforts of Agha Nazar after the original wooden structure perished in a fire in 1707.

 General information

 The Holy Nazareth Church is located in the northwest corner of Burrabazar in the Central Kolkata area.
 In the years 1995 to 1997 the Calcutta Armenians applied to the Calcutta High Court to become independent of the Apostolic Church of Etchmiadzin and the High Court by order of Justice S. K. Hazari ordered that the Church and Armenian community would be independent of the Armenian Apostolic Church.
 It is possibly the oldest church in the Kolkata area.
 It was rebuilt in 1724 by Agha Jakob Nazar after a fire destroyed the previous Armenian church that had been built on the land in 1688.
 The first Armenians who settled in India, who were renowned merchants and traders and they built strong community structures including alms houses, chapels and schools to benefit the local Armenians.
 The early traders signed agreements with the British East India Company codifying their cultural, religious and trading rights.
 The entire Calcutta Armenian Community, barring a few, were all descendants of the Armenians of Julfa now in Iran.
 Very few had connections with Armenia or the Etchmiadzin Apostolic Church.
 Religious opinions and interventions were sought from the Church authorities of Julfa and very little or no contact was made with Etchmiadzin.
 The Church at no 2, Armenian St, Calcutta 700001 is known to be the oldest Christian church in Calcutta.
 There are two chapels.
 St. Mary's Chapel is situated in the Tangra area of east Calcutta.
 The chapel of rest of St. Gregory, also known to the local Armenians as the 'small church', is situated in the Park Circus area of Calcutta.